Kinlochleven: Tourism

 Kinlochleven is the penultimate stop on the West Highland Way and an important tourism destination in the Scottish Highlands.
 The village lies at the head of the fjord-like Loch Leven and is surrounded on three sides by steep mountains.
-There are 10 Munro mountains (mountains over 3000 ft) in the Mamores above Kinlochleven with Binnein Mor the highest.
+There are 10 Munro mountains (mountains over 3000 ft) in the Mamores above Kinlochleven with Binnein Mòr the highest.
 Indeed, the area around and above Kinlochleven contains more wild mountain land than all of the mountain national parks in England and Wales combined.
 There is a significant network of mountain biking and hiking trails, and the Ice Factor National Ice Climbing Centre, one of the top five visitor attractions in the highlands.

 The West Highland Way attracts over 85,000 walkers each year and plays a vital role in the Kinlochleven economy.
 An economic impact assessment of Mountaineering confirms the value to the highlands to be £163.7m each year, and because of this there has been continued support to expand the existing long-distance hiking and biking trails.
 This has seen new developments, such as the Great Glen Way and the Stevenson Way, which follows the route of Alan Breck Stewart and Jamie Balfour as they flee pursuing redcoats in the Kidnapped novel.

-There are various accommodation options including hotels, guest houses, bed and breakfast, bunkhouses and campsites in the village, which also has a store, banking and post office facilities.
+There are various accommodation options including hotels, guest houses, bed and breakfast, bunkhouses and campsites in the village, which also has a store, ATM banking facilities.
 A visitor centre, "The Aluminium Story", tells the story of the creation of the village to serve the aluminium smelting facility.

 There is a hostel, microlodge facility and campsite close to the river.
 It has eight microlodges comprising a mixture of two and four berth accommodation.
 There are toilets, showers and dishwashing facilities.
 The refurbished hostel building, located on Lab Road, was previously used as the research and testing facility for British Aluminium.

 The Tailrace Inn opened in 1995 and provides accommodation, food and beverages for walkers, visitors and locals alike.
 It is located centrally in the village and is named after the fast flowing water outlet that enters the River Leven from the power house of the old aluminium factory.
 The Tailrace can be viewed from the bridge across the river.